cimug-org/cim-compare/README.md

 | java -jar **cim-compare-1.3.0-ea15.jar** CIM15v33.eap CIM16v26a.eap --package=IEC62325 --minimal --include-diagrams --image-type=GIF --zip --cleanup |
 | java -jar **cim-compare-1.3.0-ea17.jar** CIM15v33.qea CIM16v26a.qea --package=Grid --minimal --include-diagrams --image-type=GIF --zip --cleanup |

-NOTE:  the above command line examples illustrate the use of specific distributions of the *cim-compare** `.jar` file.
+NOTE:  the above command line examples illustrate the use of specific distributions of the `cim-compare-1.3.0-eaxx.jar` file.
 Theassumption is that the system where executed would have the corresponding release of Sparx EA installed.

 #### IMPORTANT: